 This end-of-project webinar reviewed the predictive metric developed by the project team.
 This metric is intended to help product designers, recyclers and refurbishers understand how their choices in design and materials affect the end-of-life performance of their products, and to help them identify ways to improve the final outcome.
 The metric does this by focusing on three key factors: material choice, ease of liberation and available recovery technology.
 Click on the links below to download materials from this webinar.

 About the Project

-This metric can be used to assess the end-of-life impacts at the design and material choice stage in product development such that manufacturers can make more informed decisions before a product is ever actually manufactured.
+The metric developed by this project team can be used to assess the end-of-life impacts at the design and material choice stage in product development such that manufacturers can make more informed decisions before a product is ever actually manufactured.
 The metric tool examines not only the impact of design choice and the material selection but also the economic value of what can be recovered (from reuse or recycling).
-The recovery readiness in the regions of the world where products are being sold is also part of the metric — you can have an excellent product design but if the region where the product is sold has no way of recovering the product, the manufacturer should be aware of that.
+The recovery readiness in the regions of the world where products are being sold is also part of the metric — you can have an excellent product design but if the region where the product is sold has no way of recovering the product, the manufacturer should be aware of that

 - A mass based reusability and recyclability rate:

 - Depends on data which is not readily available (BoM, RRR rates)

 - Does not specify the costs/revenues of reuse and recycling